MiXouT/MiXouT/README.md

-- 👋 Hi, I’m Ang Weoy Yang.
+- 👋 Hi, I’m Michael Henri Muljadi.
-- 👀 I’m interested in software engineering.
+- 👀 I’m interested in Software Engineering.
 - 🌱 I’m currently enrolled in BSc (Hons) in Software Engineering at Asia Pacific University (APU).
 - 💞️ I’m looking to collaborate on interesting and meaningful projects.